 On the court, LeBron can pair up with one of the best big men in the game in Kristaps Porzingis — everyone else is expendable so there’s a clean slate here once Carmelo is off the books this year via buyout or trade.
 Not to mention, the vacant GM and coaching seats are flimsy, so LeBron can make his wish list and slide them to ownership on a paper napkin.
 To recap, there’s Lebron + Porzingis + whoever else LeBron wants.
 The King gets to stay in the Eastern Conference, which paves an easier yellow-brick-road to the championship showcase.

 There is a downside to going to the Knicks though.
 The biggest one being, LeBron can be a sore loser at times and the media might eat him alive if, and when, he fades in spotlight moments.
 Not to mention that New York fans are unforgiving too.
 Then again, this may be something that strengthens LeBron’s character and further pushes him to greatness.
 The Knicks are a great option for a control-centric LeBron, but not exactly the win RIGHT NOW team if ownership doesn’t respond once the ink dries on the contract.
-Those could make for terrible prime years for LeBron.
+That could make for terrible prime years for LeBron.

 4. San Antonio Spurs